Evangelical Writer Kisses An Old Idea Goodbye

 Lyz Lenz, a writer based in Iowa, said Harris took the underlying message of the evangelical purity movement and "made it cool.".

 "He was like this superhero on the holiness circuit, right?
-This young guy who embodied all these tenants of very conservative faith," Lenz said.
+This young guy who embodied all these tenets of very conservative faith," Lenz said.

 Lenz, who is not featured in the documentary, has written about the negative effects she feels Harris and other purity culture leaders had on her life.
 She's now 35 and just got divorced.
 She said the messages in Harris' book and others like it formed the foundation for some of the problems in her marriage.